-- loss of use, consequential loss, depreciation, or loss or reduction of value whether or not following repair - 2. loss, directly or indirectly, arising from the presence of moisture or water into your property due to any aspect of its design, construction, or alteration, including poor workmanship, or the materials used in its construction or alteration - rot, mildew, or gradual deterioration except for loss covered by 'Hidden gradual loss' automatic additional benefit - 4. loss due to fault, defect, error, or omission in design or construction - 5. loss to swimming and spa pools or water tanks caused by hydrostatic pressure - 6. loss to fuses, protective devices, or lighting or heating elements caused by electricity disruption
+- loss of use, consequential loss, depreciation, or loss of reduction or value whether or not following repair, unless covered by the 'Reduction in value' automatic additional benefit - 2. loss, directly or indirectly, arising from the presence or penetration of moisture or water into your property because of any aspect of its design, construction, or alteration, including poor workmanship, or the materials used in its construction or alteration - rot, mildew, or gradual deterioration except for loss covered by 'Hidden gradual loss' automatic additional benefit - 4. loss due to fault, defect, error, or omission in design or construction - 5. loss to swimming and spa pools or water tanks caused by hydrostatic pressure - 6. loss to fuses, protective devices, or lighting or heating elements caused by electricity disruption - 7. defects or damage to your property existing at the start of the term - 8. loss (except loss caused by a natural hazard) caused by or due to any of the following:

-- 7. defects or damage to your property existing at the start of the term - 8. loss caused by or due to any of the following: - a) lifting or shifting your property - b) vibration or removal of support - c) scratching, chipping, or denting - d) subsidence, erosion, shrinkage, or expansion of your property or land - e) settling, warping, or cracking caused by earth or other movements - f) water entering the house because any external element such as a window or door, roofing material, or cladding has been removed by you or any other person (other than a tenant) at the property's address - 9. loss caused by additions or alterations to the property, unless: - a) cover is provided under 'New building work' automatic additional benefit, and - b) we have been notified of the additions or alterations before they start
+- a) lifting or shifting your house - b) vibration or removal of support of your house - c) scratching, chipping, or denting - d) subsidence, erosion, shrinkage, or expansion of the house or land - e) settling, warping, or cracking caused by earth or other movements - water entering the house because any external element such as a window or door, roofing material, or cladding has been removed by you or any other person (other than a tenant) legally at the property's address - 10. loss caused by or due to any of the following: - a) wear and tear, corrosion, or rust - b) mechanical and electrical breakdown or failure - c) defects in workmanship - d) any process of cleaning, renovation, or restoration - e) insects, rodents, or vermin (other than possums)